bernat-marcet/gpg-encryption-lab-kali/README.md

 - Ability to reason about trust in a two-party exchange: why sharing the *public* key (never the private one) is what makes secure communication possible.
 - Familiarity with the full key lifecycle: generation → distribution → use (encrypt/sign) → verification → revocation.

-## Evidence gap — honest note

-This README documents the procedure and commands executed during the lab, but does not yet include captured terminal output (key fingerprints, an encrypted file sample, a `gpg --verify` result).
-Rather than fabricate example output, this is left as an open item: the single highest-value addition to this repo is a screenshot or pasted output of `gpg --list-keys` (showing the generated key pair) and of a successful `gpg --verify` run.
-That is what turns this from "documented procedure" into "proven execution."

 ## Disclaimer

 All commands were executed inside a private, self-owned Kali Linux virtual machine, for training purposes only, as part of the IFCT0109 certification.
 No third-party systems or real recipients were involved.